-Wheel: Fanatec CSL DD
+Base: Fanatec CSL DD

 Fanatec initially revealed the CSL DD as an April fools joke, calling it the “DD 0.5.”
 Except the joke was: they weren’t joking.
-They actually made a budget direct drive wheel, replacing their CSL Elite and Clubsport Wheel v2.5 with the CSL DD and an add on boost pack, bringing the torque from CSL Elite equivalent 5NM to CSW equivalent 8NM.
+They actually made a budget direct drive wheel, replacing their CSL Elite and Clubsport Wheel v2.5 with the CSL DD and an add-on boost pack, bringing the torque from CSL Elite equivalent 5NM to CSW equivalent 8NM.
 It’s important to note that while the wheelbase itself is competitively priced, you do need to spend at least another $200 to get a compatible wheel rim.